parineeta30/Minor_project/README.md

 In short:
 I’ve created a working news bias detection app with a Python/Flask backend (using BERT ML model), and a React dashboard frontend.
 Right now it analyzes and displays bias/sentiment of global news articles, fully working end-to-end.

+## How to start :

+1. Start Backend (Flask) API
+In your project root or backend folder:

+Open a new Command Prompt.

+Activate your Python environment: cd C:\Users\...\news-bias-detector .\news_bias_env\Scripts\activate

+** Move to backend folder:

+cd backend

+** Start Flask backend:

+python app.py

+** Leave this terminal running! **

+2. Start Frontend (React App)
+In a second new Command Prompt:
+Go to your frontend folder:

+cd C:\Users\...\news-bias-detector\frontend
+Start React frontend:

+npm start
+(Your browser will open at localhost:3000)